askonomm/blocko/README.md

 # Blocko

-Blocko is a block-based WYSIWYG editor written in ClojureScript and compiled to JavaScript.
+Blocko is a block-based WYSIWYG editor written in ClojureScript meant to be used within JavaScript and ClojureScript projects.
 Currently, Blocko is not yet production ready, so use at your own risk.

 ![Animated gif of Blocko in action](https://github.com/askonomm/blocko/blob/master/demo.gif?raw=true)